Mikastiv/ft_containers-terminator/README.md

 ```

 A vector of the struct object `(ft::vector<object>)` would leak memory everytime the destructor isn't called.
 Thus when the tester reports N number of alive objects, consider it to be a bug.
 This also happens when `Allocator::construct` is called on already initialized memory.

-## NOTE

-For leak detection/object tracking to work, every allocations, deallocations, contructions and destructions have to be done with the allocator passed as a template argument.
-This applies to every containers.

 ## Improvements/Bug fixes